Chip (rapper): 2014–present: Believe & Achieve, Grime Beef & League of My Own II

 A remix freestyle of ‘School of Grime’ was organically conceived by Chip, D Double E and Jammer in the back of a cab after the official video shoot.
-Using The Streets ‘Has It Come To This’ as the beat, a freestyle was filmed in one take by a camera phone was shot and then uploaded to YouTube.
+Using The Streets' ‘Has It Come To This’ as the beat, a freestyle was filmed in one take by a camera phone was shot and then uploaded to YouTube.
 The track was then recorded properly in the studio and premiered via Pigeons and Planes on 21 February A week later, a visual for the remix was made by legendary Risky Roadz and hosted on SBTV channel.

 On 20 March 2015, Chip released a freestyle ‘Pepper Riddim’ hitting back at 5 Rappers who had dissed him since his Fire In The Booth.

 ‘The End’ was then filmed in one take and released to put an end to the negativity coming from fellow artists in the grime scene, and to look forward to the next chapter of Chip with a positive outlook.

 On Christmas Day 2015, Chip released his tenth mixtape, Rap vs. Grime, for free download.
 The project, which features a guest appearance from Stormzy, consists of remixes of hit songs from 2015 such as "My Way" and "Classic Man" (the "rap" songs) and diss tracks aimed at Tinie Tempah and Bugzy Malone (the "grime" songs).
 Also on Christmas Day 2015, Chip released "Hear Dis" featuring Stormzy.

 Afters six years since the release of his last album, Chip released his third album; and his first independent album, League of My Own II.
 This album charted at #12 in the UK album charts which is his third Top 20 album.

 Chip's fourth studio album Ten10 was released on 21 September 2018 through his independent record label Cash Motto.
 It featured singles CRB Check ft Not3s, Right Now ft JME & Frisco & the lead single My Girl ft Red Rat.

-In March 2020 Chip announced a surprise album with fellow rappers Skepta and Young Adz.
+In March 2020, Chip announced a surprise album with fellow rappers Skepta and Young Adz.
 Insomnia debuted in at number 3 in the official UK charts with 2 top 40 singles.

-In light of the cannabis culture, Chip released a tribute for longtime friend and collaborator Black the Ripper who died on 4 April 2020.
+Chip released a tribute for longtime friend and collaborator Black the Ripper who died on 4 April 2020.
 The single titled "0420" was released on 20 April 2020 and sampled Black the Ripper's single "Missing You".